-Balancing the Score: supporting female composers
+Balancing the Score: a new programme

 Balancing the Score: supporting female composers is a new development scheme exclusively for female composers.
 It will offer up to four women the chance to spend two years immersed in life at Glyndebourne, attending rehearsals and meeting professional opera makers and performers.
 Participants will be introduced to commissioning opportunities at Glyndebourne and development opportunities with high profile partners such as the London Philharmonic Orchestra.